Opening the Vocabulary of Egocentric Actions: Introduction

 \section{Introduction}

 Egocentric or \emph{first-person} videos captured from body-mounted cameras often feature the person manipulating objects with one or both hands.
-An action is thus conveniently defined as the composition of a verb performed by the hand with an interacting object e.g. the action \textit{``slicing apple"} is defined as \textit{``slice"} and \textit{``apple"}.
+An action is thus conveniently defined as the composition of a verb performed by the hand with an interacting object, e.g., the action \textit{“slicing apple”} is defined as \textit{“slice”} and \textit{“apple”}.
 Egocentric datasets~\cite{grauman2022ego4d, damen2022rescaling, sener2022assembly101} have scaled up by increasing the variety of verbs and objects.
-Theoretically, the increase in feasible actions should be quadratic, yet actually observed compositions are sparse e.g. EPIC-KITCHENS-100~\cite{damen2022rescaling} has 97 verbs and 300 objects but only 14\% of possible verb-object compositions are observed as actions.
-Although not all compositions are feasible e.g. \textit{``eat dishwasher"}, many feasible actions are not observed e.g. \textit{``serve chicken", ``crush ice"}.
+Theoretically, the increase in feasible actions should be quadratic, yet actually observed compositions are sparse, e.g., EPIC-KITCHENS-100~\cite{damen2022rescaling} has 97 verbs and 300 objects, but only 14\% of possible verb-object compositions are observed as actions.
+Although not all compositions are feasible, e.g., \textit{“eat dishwasher”}, many feasible actions are not observed, e.g., \textit{“serve chicken”, “crush ice”}.

 We observe that the verbs in egocentric datasets tend to be domain-agnostic.
 For example, even though EPIC100 is set in the kitchen, its verbs like \textit{pull}, \textit{remove}, and \textit{shake} are also applicable outside of the kitchen.
-Ideally, we want to learn the verb concepts and generalize it to any object.
-Yet the type and number of objects are bounded by the dataset and the capture environment, e.g. EPIC100 has cooking utensils and food, whereas Assembly101~\cite{sener2022assembly101} has toy vehicle parts.
-The subsequent action space is then restricted by the datasets' objects.
+Ideally, we want to learn the verb concepts and generalize the verb to any object.
+Yet the dataset bounds the type and number of objects and the capture environment, e.g., EPIC100 has cooking utensils and food, whereas Assembly101~\cite{sener2022assembly101} has toy vehicle parts.
+Simply put, the objects restrict the subsequent action space of the dataset.